 - Heart attack – blood pressure increases while sending each muscle group into shock mode, numbness, and shutdown, preventing blood from reaching the heart

-Even though Valium withdrawal is not exclusive to people who abuse it and might naturally happen while taking it as prescribed, the symptoms are magnified after long periods of consumption.
+Even though Valium withdrawal is not exclusive to people who misuse it and might naturally happen while taking it as prescribed, the symptoms are magnified after long periods of consumption.
 They are similar to the more serious side effects and include:

 - Cessation of or shallow breathing